 If you never balance your checkbook, occasionally forget the credit card bill, or hand a tax preparer an overstuffed shoe box in April, it's time to get organized.
 You'll need to get a handle on your budget, and set aside extra money for not just the mortgage, but house repairs and annual property tax and insurance bills (ouch).

-Take a look at whether you really have cash to spare at the end of each month.
+Take a look at whether you really have the cash to spare at the end of each month.
 Add up out how much income you bring in after taxes and other withholdings, then add up how much you spend monthly for regular costs (food, transportation, clothing, and regular debt payments, but not rent), plus occasional costs (dental visits, car insurance).
 Subtract the second figure from the first, and you've got the amount of your monthly spare cash.

 Next, compare that amount to your expected regular house costs.
 Start by getting an idea of what a mortgage will cost you, using a mortgage calculator.
 Also budget for homeowners' insurance (usually between about $500 and $1,300 per year), maintenance (roughly 1% of the house's purchase price each year), property taxes (check your state's average), utilities, and decorating and furniture.